Argentina Trade Statistics

 1959 - 2017 | Monthly | % | International Monetary Fund

 AR: Imports: cif: Local Currency: % Change over Previous Period data was reported at -9.431 % in Feb 2017.
 This records a decrease from the previous number of -3.033 % for Jan 2017.
-AR: Imports: cif: Local Currency: % Change over Previous Period data is updated monthly, averaging 1.641 % from Jul 1959 to Feb 2017, with 692 observations.
+AR: Imports: cif: Local Currency: % Change over Previous Period data is updated monthly, averaging 1.641 % from Jul 1959 (Median) to Feb 2017, with 692 observations.
 The data reached an all-time high of 900.000 % in Sep 1959 and a record low of -90.000 % in Oct 1959.
 AR: Imports: cif: Local Currency: % Change over Previous Period data remains active status in CEIC and is reported by International Monetary Fund.
 The data is categorized under Global Database’s Argentina – Table AR.IMF.IFS: Trade Statistics.

 Last Frequency Range